 P.S.
 To learn even more about this and what the consequences can look like, check out my article called Help!
 My Spotify Streams Went Down.

-Artificial Streams Explained: Don’t Get Removed From Spotify
+3. Avoid Artificial Streams (Don’t Get Removed From Spotify)

 …so what exactly is an “artificial stream”?